yuribogomolov/sttn/src/sttn/eval/README.md

 - `fare_amount` (float64): Trip fare in USD.

 # Explaining the *awareness* features
-Below we provide the prompt that was given to the LLM to recognize the awareness features that the code should account for when working with spatio-temporal data.
+Below, we provide the prompt that was given to the LLM to recognize the awareness features that the code should account for when working with spatio-temporal data.
 ## Geospatial Awareness
 Geospatial awareness requires the code to account for different geospatial features and peculiarities like: